-This Policy applies to all Prohibited Conduct that occurs on any FDU campus.
-It also applies to Prohibited Conduct that occurs off-campus, including on-line or electronic conduct, if: the conduct occurred in the context of an employment or education program or activity of the University, or had continuing adverse effects on campus, or had continuing adverse effects in an off-campus employment or education program or activity.
-Examples of covered off-campus conduct include University-sponsored study abroad, research, or internship programs.
+This Policy applies to all Prohibited Conduct that occurs on the Fairleigh Dickinson University - Vancouver Campus.
+It also applies to Prohibited Conduct that occurs off-campus, including on-line or electronic conduct, if: the conduct occurred in the context of an employment or education program or activity of FDU-V, or had continuing adverse effects on campus, or had continuing adverse effects in an off-campus employment or education program or activity.

-The University Title IX and Anti-Discrimination Coordinator ("Coordinator") will determine whether the University has jurisdiction over off- campus conduct that is not part of an employment or educational program or activity of the University, considering the facts and circumstances of each report, the nature of the alleged conduct, the risk of harm to any University community member, whether both parties are members of the campus community, and whether the off-campus conduct is part of a series of actions that occurred both on and off campus.
+The University Title IX and Anti-Discrimination Coordinator ("Coordinator") will determine whether the University has jurisdiction over off- campus conduct that is not part of an employment or educational program or activity of the University, considering the particular facts and circumstances, the nature of the alleged conduct, the risk of harm to any FDU-V community member, whether both parties are members of the campus community, and whether the off-campus conduct is part of a series of actions that occurred both on and off campus.

-Regardless of where the conduct occurred and with whom, the University will offer resources and assistance to the Complainant.
-If the Respondent is not a member of the University community or the University does not have jurisdiction over the conduct, the University will also assist the Complainant in identifying and contacting external law enforcement agencies and community resources.
+Regardless of where the conduct occurred and with whom, FDU-V will offer resources and assistance to the Complainant.
+If the Respondent is not a member of the FDU-V community or FDU-V does not have jurisdiction over the conduct, FDU-V will also assist the Complainant in identifying and contacting external law enforcement agencies and community resources.